 Because of how common plastic is, it is good to understand the process that goes into manufacturing it.
 We must also learn what to do with plastic when it has reached the end of its lifespan.

 In this post, we’ll be discussing the rationale behind our decision to change our packaging, how to reduce, reuse, and recycle the pouches, and where we have room to improve.

 Why Did We Switch to a Plastic Bag?

 Our original packaging used a plastic-lined, food grade paper kraft bag.
-You can pull the paper from the plastic and discard it.
-This allows you to recycle the paper and discard the plastic.
-Similarly, we were printing our labels for the front and back separately.
+You can pull the plastic from the paper and discard it.
+This allows you to recycle the paper separately.
+On the original packaging we were also printing our labels for the front and back separately.
 These stickers were not recyclable either, unfortunately.

 Our New, Print-On Recyclable Plastic Pouches

-Top Tree’s new, print-on recyclable plastic pouches are produced by e-Pac, a local Boulder, Colorado based packaging company.
-Our new pouches manufactured using HP digital printers.
+Top Tree’s new, print-on recyclable plastic pouches are produced by e-Pac, a packaging company in Boulder, Colorado.
+Our new pouches are manufactured using HP digital printers.

 These printers consume less energy and emit fewer greenhouse gasses than traditional printers.
 The polymer-based inks that e-Pac uses are compostable and do not contain hazardous air pollutants (HAPs).

 The plastic bags themselves are #2 High Density Polyethylene (HDPE), which is the least energy intensive plastic to manufacture, as well as one of the most recyclable.

 ePac’s quick-drying and environmentally friendly lamination process keeps Volatile Organic Compounds (VOCs) out of your kratom tea and the atmosphere.
 We manufacture our pouches locally.
 That means we’ve managed to cut several lengthy flights from our supply chain.